vercel/terraform-provider-vercel/docs/resources/project_environment_variable.md

 ### Optional

+- `comment` (String) A comment explaining what the environment variable is for.
 - `git_branch` (String) The git branch of the Environment Variable.
 - `sensitive` (Boolean) Whether the Environment Variable is sensitive or not.
 (May be affected by a [team-wide environment variable policy](https://vercel.com/docs/projects/environment-variables/sensitive-environment-variables#environment-variables-policy))
 - `team_id` (String) The ID of the Vercel team.Required when configuring a team resource if a default team has not been set in the provider.